-We may have been open in this part of Sussex since only 2010, but Bol D’or is a legendary name in the business.
-Dave helped to establish the first shop which opened its doors in Portland Road, Worthing, in 1978 and quickly became a large and successful enterprise.
-After moving to bigger premises twice, it eventually closed down in the late eighties, disappointing many local customers.
+Bol d’Or is a legendary name in the motorcycle business; the first shop opened its doors in Portland Road, Worthing in 1978 and quickly became a large and successful enterprise.
+After moving to bigger premises twice, it eventually closed down in the late eighties, disappointing many local customers and enthusiasts .
+Now, some 30-something years later, the Bol d’Or name is enjoying a revival, courtesy of Dave Young who was part of the original team.
+The business opened in September 2010 and is now run from a character barn in the heart of Sussex, just off the A29 in Pulborough.

 I found the Bol Dor website and contacted Dave.
 He happened to be delivering a bike in my area a few days later, and so collected my bike in his van.